Colectica/cogs/docs/source/technical-guide/command-line/publish-graphql.rst

 Introduction
 ----------------------
-Generate a json file that contains a schema that define cogs model in GraphQL.
+Generate a JSON file that contains a schema that defines the given model in GraphQL.
-All types and properties are defined independently, and linked together by simply calling its defined name.
+All types and properties are defined independently and linked together by referencing the type names.

 Command Line Arguments
 ----------------------